 President of the Oregon Hypnotherapy Association

-Genvièv serves as President of the Oregon Hypnotherapy Association and is a Professional Member of the National Guild of Hypnotists.
+Genvièv serves as President of the Oregon Hypnotherapy Association.
+She is Board Certified and a Certified Instructor with the National Guild of Hypnotists.
 She graduated top of her class from the Department of Doctorates of the Sorbonne University of Paris with a Master's Degree and a DESS.
 She holds national qualifications as an Instructor in Pain Control and Emergency Hypnosis, and as a Master Hypnotist.

 A published author, Genvièv writes and lectures extensively on the science of harnessing the power of the subconscious mind.
 She has over 20 years of experience researching, practicing and teaching the concepts and applications of hypnotherapy and personal development in the US and overseas.